 Did you know there is more to the mobile phone plan world than just the ‘Big Three’ – Telstra, Vodafone and Optus?
 There are, in fact, more than 30 mobile virtual network operators (MVNOs) that piggyback off these three networks.
-The end result is you having a lot more choice and the ability to bag a bargain.
-So, what tiny telcos piggyback off the Telstra network?
+The end result is that you have a lot more choice and the ability to bag a bargain if you shop around.

 As the largest network in Australia, it’s little wonder a lot of MVNOs want to get on board the Telstra train.
-The telco giant has the most expansive network in the country, and given its great reception in many rural areas, we tend to believe that claim.
-Despite some high-profile outages in recent times, Telstra serves several million Aussie customers on “the network without equal”.
+The telco giant has the most expansive network in the country and given its great reception in many rural areas, it’s a claim that seems to hold true.
+Despite some high-profile outages in recent times, Telstra serves several million Aussie customers.
 However, there are several third-party providers which also utilise Telstra’s network services to provide their own mobile phone plans – and in many cases, provide similar or superior value.
-Most are SIM-only and you have to buy online.
+Most are SIM-only and operate online, but offer convenience and great prices.

-If you’ve been thinking of switching services but love the Telstra coverage, then you might want to consider other providers that use the Telstra network.
-Read on for our review of the best mobile provider using the Telstra network, or jump straight into our SIM-only comparison tool to find a great deal.
+If you’ve been thinking of switching services, but love the Telstra coverage, then you may want to consider other providers that use the Telstra network.
+Read on for our list of providers using Telstra’s nationwide networks, or jump straight into our SIM-only comparison tool below to find a great deal.

 Mobile Phone Plans on the Telstra Network

 There are a handful of operators on the Telstra network, with both prepaid and postpaid bases covered.
 If you’re having trouble deciphering whether prepaid or postpaid is the way to go, then this article may help.
 Here are 10 MVNOs that use the Telstra network: